Chicago tries to learn to love trees

 Sixty-five years ago, Chicago city planner Myron West lamented that street trees "are subjected to every imaginable abuse and neglect."
 That any lived at all, he wrote, was "a striking example of the tenacity with which trees cling to life."
 A tree planted in the shadow of a skyscraper will develop more branches and larger leaves than it would in a sunny spot, indeed will even turn its leaves so as to maximize their exposure to whatever light is available.

 The ignorant may be forgiven for thinking that trees are indestructible.
 Consider the plight of what are sometimes called sidewalk trees, or trees planted in holes dug into the pavement.
+Their roots are often pinched by buried pipes or poisoned by ice-melting salts applied to pavements nearby.
 Such holes are usually sodden in April and parched by August; in between they act like sinks that collect pollutants, from salt to motor oil.
 And a balled-and-burlapped transplant must cope with such conditions after having had as much as 90 percent of its root system lopped off back at the nursery.
 Imagine Saul Bellow banished to Bolingbrook or Jonathon Brandmeier stuck in a library job and you have imagined life as a sidewalk tree.

 Of Chicago's nearly 440,000 street trees, only about 2,000 are sidewalk trees.
 (The rest grow on parkways and boulevards.)
 However, the very barrenness of their settings gives them an importance out of proportion to their numbers.
 "A tree planted downtown won't be healthy," concedes Makra, "but they make such a difference."